-- 5.13 A Member in Public Practice who performs an Assurance Engagement in connection with a Public Document shall comply with Auditing and Assurance Standards in accordance with APES 210 Conformity with Auditing and Assurance Standards - 5.14 A Member in Public Practice who performs a valuation service in connection with a Public Document shall comply with APES 225 Valuation Services. - 5.15 A Member in Public Practice who performs a taxation service in connection with a Public Document shall comply with APES 220 Taxation Services. - 5.16 A Member in Public Practice who performs a Professional Service in connection with a Public Document that includes prospective financial information shall comply with APES 345 Reporting on Prospective Financial Information Prepared in connection with a Disclosure Document.
+- 5.13 The scope of the role and responsibilities of a Member in Public Practice as a DDC Observer should be specified in the Engagement Document.
+The role should also be described in the Due Diligence Planning Memorandum and should be consistent with that specified in the Engagement Document.
+As a DDC Observer, the Member is not a party to the Due Diligence Planning Memorandum or the Due Diligence Committee's report to the Client. - 5.14 A Member in Public Practice who performs an Assurance Engagement in connection with a Public Document shall comply with Auditing and Assurance Standards in accordance with APES 210 Conformity with Auditing and Assurance Standards. - 5.15 A Member in Public Practice who performs a valuation service in connection with a Public Document shall comply with APES 225 Valuation Services. - 5.16 A Member in Public Practice who performs a taxation service in connection with a Public Document shall comply with APES 220 Taxation Services. - 5.17 A Member in Public Practice who performs a Professional Service in connection with a Public Document that includes prospective financial information shall comply with APES 345 Reporting on Prospective Financial Information Prepared in connection with a Disclosure Document.